YingLiu4203/old-dev-blog/_posts/2016-12-04-Vue-Sample-in-Typescript.md

 Run `npm run dev` to check that the site is up and running correctly.

 ## 5. Create a State Store
-Run `npm i -S vuex` to install the Vue state store plugin.
 To make the project scalable, We use modules to manage the store for different parts of an application.
 In the `src/store` folder, we define types for all store modules.
 Each module has a type file.

-## 5.1.
+### 5.1.
+Install `vuex`
+Run `npm i -S vuex` to install the Vue state store plugin.

+### 5.3.
 Create Type Constants
 Create `src/store/products-types.ts` file as the following:

 ```js
 export const GET_PRODUCTS = 'products/GET_PRODUCTS'
 ```

+The reason that we create this file is that there will be a types file for each store module.

-## 5.2.
+## 5.3.
 Create the `getProducts` Getter
 Create `src/store/modules/products/getters.ts` as the following:

 ```ts